tru0067/dotfiles/install_notes.md

 ```

 ### Alacritty
-Alacritty is not as of yet in the official ubuntu repos.
+Alacritty is not as of yet in the official Ubuntu repos.
 Thus I install it from
 the popOS PPA:
 ```sh
 sudo add-apt-repository ppa:mmstick76/alacritty